The-Wishlist-Co/docs/customersvcApi.md

 ```

 ## Upload Customers
-Creates an array of new Customers in the TWC system.
+This API is used to create an array of customers.

+*THIS API IS NOW DEPRICATED.
+FOR UPLOADING MULTIPLE RECORDS PLEASE USE THE IMPEX API*

 Endpoint: ```/api/v2/upload-customers```

 Method: ``` POST ```

-Method Name: `createCustomer`
+Method Name: `uploadCustomer`

 OAuth 2.0 Scopes: `Tenant authentication` - [authentication](authenticationsvcApi.md)